List of EastEnders characters introduced in 2015: Matthew Cotton

 On the night that Ronnie and Jack remarry on New Year's Day 2017, Ronnie and Roxy both die after drowning in the hotel swimming pool, leaving Matthew in Jack and his maternal grandmother Glenda Mitchell's (Glynis Barber) care when she moves in to help bring up the children.
 Glenda, Amy, Matthew and Jack's son Ricky Mitchell (Henri Charles) grow close but eventually she realises she is not what Jack, Amy, Ricky and Matthew need to get through Ronnie and Roxy's deaths so decides to leave Walford, while promising to remain a part of Amy and Matthew's lives.
-After taking Matthew to the garden centre in February 2017, Dot has an accident in her car due to her eye sight.
+After taking Matthew to the garden centre in February 2017, Dot has an accident in her car due to her eyesight.
 She and Matthew are unharmed and taken home by the police.
 When Matthew goes missing, Jack's brother, Max Branning (Jake Wood), tells Jack that Matthew is at Dot's and when Jack goes to get him, Charlie answers the door, telling Jack they need to talk about Matthew.
 Jack reluctantly lets Charlie spend time with and look after Charlie.
 Charlie tells Dot that he has seen a solicitor about Matthew, who he plans to take back to Ireland with him.
 Dot tells Jack that Charlie is going to take Matthew back to Ireland and Charlie and Jack argue about it, with Jack later telling Charlie that he swore on Ronnie's grave to never leave Amy, Ricky and Matthew.
 When Charlie provokes Jack by saying Ronnie deserved to die, Jack punches him and Max tells Jack he may have lost his chances of keeping Matthew.
 Max learns that Jack still may get to keep Matthew despite the fight with Jack, so Max visits Charlie and beats him up to make it look like Jack did it.
 In April 2017, Jack is arrested and charged with assault.
 Dot attempts to mediate between Charlie and Jack, but they fail to come up with any solution and Jack plans to go on the run with Amy, Ricky and Matthew, but Dot tells Max and they talk him out of it.
 Charlie watches Honey Mitchell (Emma Barton) in the park with Amy, Ricky, Matthew and her children, Janet (Grace) and Will Mitchell (Freddie Phillips).
 Honey tells Charlie what a good father Jack is and Charlie informs Jack he has notified social services about applying for residency.
 Stacey Fowler (Lacey Turner) tells Jack he has to work things out with Charlie.
 Charlie's wife, Liz Cotton (Michelle Connolly) arrives in Albert Square in place of Charlie and tells Jack about her job and family, trying to assure him that Matthew would have a good life and that Amy and Ricky would be welcome to visit.
 Jack phones Liz to arrange a visit and agree rules for Matthew, letting Charlie have residency.
 Jack and Dot are heartbroken when Matthew leaves with Charlie and Liz.